-A. Implementation
+A. Implementation of the Policy

-The Executive Vice President- Chief Financial Officer is the Responsible Officer for this Policy.
-The UC Sustainability Steering Committee, which is chaired by the Executive Vice President- Chief Financial Officer, provides oversight for all aspects of the Policy.
+The Executive Vice President-Chief Financial Officer Chief Operating Officer is the Responsible Officer for this Policy.
+The UC Sustainability Steering Committee, which is chaired by the Executive Vice President-Chief Financial OfficerChief Operating Officer, provides oversight for all aspects of the Policy.

-B. Revisions
+B. Revisions to the Policy